-The woman smelling of verbena knelt and closed her eyes.
+The woman smelling of cloves knelt and closed her eyes.

-Vaark thought if he didn't get to a privy-soon...."Excuse me.
+Vaark thought if he didn't get to a chamber pot or a privy soon...."Excuse me.
 I am somewhat unsettled.
 If there's a privy close would you direct me to it?"

 They wrote new papers.
 Agreeing the girl was worth ten pounds considering the number of years ahead of her and reducing the balance by three hogshead of tobacco or fifteen English pounds-the latter preferred.
 The tension lifted, visibly so on D'Ortega's face.
 Eager to get away, Vaark said hurried goodbyes to Mrs. D'Ortega, the two boys and their father.
-On his way to the narrow dirt trait, he turned Regina around, waved at the couple and once again, in spite of himself, envied the gate, the fence, the house.
-Might it be nice, such a_fence to enclose the headstones near his meadow?
+On his way to the narrow track, he turned Regina around, waved at the couple and once again, in spite of himself, envied the house, the gate, the fence.
+Might it be nice, such a fence to enclose the headstones near his meadow?
 And one day, not too far away, to build a house that size on his own property?
 On that rise, in back with a better prospect of the hills.
 Not as ornate, as D'Ortega's.
 None of that pagan excess, of course.
 But fair.